 9.6.
 Governing Law.
 These T&Cs shall be governed by Minnesota law — except its choice of law rules — and not by the United Nations Convention on Contracts for the International Sale of Goods.
 Minnesota law applies to both court and arbitration proceedings.
 Minnesota law applies whether the proceeding is held within Minnesota or elsewhere.

 Interplastic Corporation manufactures literally thousands of products.
-A few have warranties shorter or longer than 90 days from date of manufacture.
+Products have different warranty terms.
 Contact the Customer Services Department for those details.
 In addition, always be sure to read the product literature.